wyvette0542/ECE497/hw04/README.md

 mmap

+The pdf file is the memory map of BeagleBone.

-For part 1 of hw04, I used two buttons at GPIO_49 and GPIO_113.
+For part 1, I used two buttons at GPIO_49 and GPIO_113.
 GPIO_113 controls the LED at USR2 and GPIO_49 controls the LED at USR3.
 Both LEDs are internal LED.

-For part 2 of hw04, I modified gpioThru.c so the button at GPIO_49 will be used to toggle the LED at USR2.
+For part 2, I modified gpioThru.c so the button at GPIO_49 will be used to toggle the LED at USR2.

 Etch-A-Sketch